|

 a winding road takes you up a mountain to the ruins of a castle called

 Frankenstein.
-An original fortress was first built on the spot in the
+An original fortress was first built in the

-castle was constructed beginning in the 13th Century with additions in
+10th Century.
+The current castle was constructed beginning in

 the next two hundred years.
 Abandoned as a residence in the late 1600's,